agorava/agorava-socializer/readme.md

 It'll produce the war `agorava-socializer.war` in target Folder.

 ## Deploy
-Right now Socializer was tested with JBoss 7.1.1 and WildFly 8.x.
+Right now Socializer was tested with Jetty, JBoss 7.1.1 and WildFly 8.x.
 We are in the process of testing validating it with others servers

 ## Issues
 Please report your issues to